longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Kristen: These aren’t the ones you wanted?
 Participant: No, no. No. This is back in the 18’s.
 Kristen: Did you want them to take any?
 Okay.
-Kennedy Johnson: Alright, wait.
+Kennedi Johnson: Alright, wait.
 Okay I’m recording.
 So, you’re the granddaughter of Cleo, right?
 Kristen: Yes.
-Kennedy Johnson: Alright, and what’s your name?
+Kennedi Johnson: Alright, and what’s your name?
 Kristen: Kristen.
-Kennedy Johnson: Kristen.
+Kennedi Johnson: Kristen.
 Okay, so, you’ve been brought up here before when you were little, you were saying?
 Kristen: Yeah, when I was younger she brought me to the property to the farm where she was raised and everything.